This is a three-week school conducted at Fort Benning, GA.

 Airborne officers are considered to be among the Army's most valuable combat officers (Every member of the Rangers and Special Forces - two of the Army's most elite corps - is airborne-qualified), and all officers can benefit from "going Airborne."
 Being airborne-qualified will enhance an officer's value to the Army and enhance his or her own chances for a valuable career.

 Cadets in good physical condition may compete for a school allocation.
-A minimum Physical Fitness score of 250 is required.
 At Airborne school, cadets will train alongside Regular Army officers and enlisted men and women, as well as members of other armed services, to jump from an Air Force aircraft (C130 or C17).
 Upon completion of the course, cadets will earn the coveted Airborne Jump Wings and be parachutist qualified.
-This course is extremely safe and boosts the confidence of all who have the opportunity to attend.